rails/rails/guides/source/constant_autoloading_and_reloading.md

 Introduction
 ------------

-Ruby on Rails allows applications to be written as if all their code was preloaded.
+Ruby on Rails allows applications to be written as if their code was preloaded.

-For example, in a normal Ruby program a class like the following controller would need to load its dependencies:
+In a normal Ruby program a class needs to load its dependencies:

 ```ruby
 require 'application_controller'